Quasinormal Ringing and Unruh-Verlinde Temperature of the Frolov Black Hole: WKB method and QNM frequencies

 Finally we have the Table (\ref{tab:QNM_Frolov7}) for Dirac perturbations at $|k|=3$ (fundamental) both the real and imaginary parts are larger in magnitude compared to $|k|=2$, consistent with the multipole hierarchy: larger angular index corresponds to a higher frequency, faster decaying response.
 The monotone trends with $q$ and $\alpha_0$ persist here as well.
 The 6th- and 8th-order WKB--Pad\'e columns remain in good agreement, reinforcing confidence in the computed fundamental-mode values at these multipoles.

 The first overtone for $|k|=3$ in Table (\ref{tab:QNM_Frolov8}) exhibits the standard behavior relative to the fundamental: increased damping and a characteristic shift of the real part consistent with overtone structure.
-Here it is observed that increasing $q$ or $\alpha_0$ slightly lowers the oscillation frequency and reduces the damping magnitude.
+Here it is observed that increasing $q$ or $\alpha_0$ increases the oscillation frequency and reduces the damping rate in magnitude.
 Differences between 6th- and 8th-order results are slightly larger here than for fundamentals, but do not change the qualitative conclusions drawn from the table.\\

 Across all Tables, the QNM spectra exhibit a clear and consistent pattern: the real part of the frequency $Re(\omega)$ increases with both the electric charge $q$ and the regularization parameter $\alpha_0$, while the imaginary part $Im(\omega)$ becomes less negative, indicating slower damping and longer-lived perturbations.
 Increasing the angular index ($l$ or $|k|$) raises both the oscillation frequency and the damping magnitude.
 The close agreement between the 6th- and 8th-order WKB--Padé results for the fundamental modes confirms the reliability and numerical stability of the method, while the expected mild sensitivity for higher overtones remains within acceptable limits.
 These results suggest that the inclusion of charge and parameter effects modifies the effective potential of the underlying BH geometry, producing higher frequencies and longer lived oscillations.